top of page

 Thoughts from Andrew Pietenpol

 As a kid I grew up here on Pietenpol Field spending lots of time with my grandfather Bernard Pietenpol.
 Together we would build airplane parts for my future Air Camper.
 Mostly Air Camper ribs.
 Today I have fond memories.
-Since 2004 I have been working hard on a dream I have had since 4 years of age.
-From age 4 on I have communicated to everyone that would listen to me including resident pocket gophers, mice, snakes, and toads that I would return to my grandfather's field and honor my grandfather Bernard Pietenpol and father Donald Pietenpol by carrying on what was started over 85 years ago.
+I have since 4 years of age.
+Communicated to everyone that would listen to me including resident pocket gophers, mice, snakes, and toads that I would return to my grandfather's field and honor my grandfather Bernard Pietenpol.
+My carrying on what was started over 98 years ago.
 I have built on "Pietenpol Field" an airplane hangar, and a house that is of the same exact size and footprint as the original hangar and house.
 Happily I can say today I use "Pietenpol Field" just like Bernard and Don did building Air Campers, flying planes, and best of all doing what I do best "putz around" (I am a putzer first and foremost on all things mechanical, electrical, or computer powered).
 Cutting lots of airstrip grass, trapping those pesky pocket gophers is also a carryover experience that is hard work, but worth all those hours of loving labor.

 Thoughts from Andrew Pietenpol